RamandeepChamba/student-teacher-booking/lld_docs/features/loginAndRegister/RegisterForm.md

 **Data Flow & Interaction**

-- interacts with supabase by add student mutation.
+- adds student to supabase using addStudent mutation.

+**State**

+- name, email, password:
+  - used by controlled elements